Biometric Backdoors: A Poisoning Attack Against Unsupervised Template Updating: Attack Method

 It should be noted that as $M_{x_i}$ changes across different images ($i$) because of the different location of the glasses (depending on eyes landmarks), we refer to $M_{x_i} \circ \delta_{\vec{x}}$ as the operation that fills the positive elements of the mask with the current coloured glasses frame $\delta_{\vec{x}}$.

 \myparagraph{Optimization}

 To find the optimal perturbations, we combine gradient descent with a per-feature iterative approach.
-We initialize the glasses frame $\delta_{\vec{x}}^{(0)}$ at random, avoiding too bright or too dark colours and we use a Gaussian filter to reduce neighboring pixels variability.
+We initialize the glasses frame $\delta_{\vec{x}}^{(0)}$ at random, avoiding too bright or too dark colours and use a Gaussian filter to reduce neighboring pixels variability.
 At each step, we first back-propagate the gradient from the network.
 Then we weight the backpropagated gradient of sample $x_i$ by $d_i$.
-At this point we choose the top $m$ input features which shift the current samples in the desired direction selecting them as those which minimize the total variability and non-printability of the glasses frame, i.e., $NPS(\delta_{\vec{x}_i}) + V(\delta_{\vec{x}_i})$.
-This way we obtain the changes to apply to the glasses at this step $\Delta \delta_{\vec{x}}^{(j)}$ which we apply them to each sample in the batch:
+At this point we choose the top $m$ input features (based on the gradient value) which shift the current samples in the desired direction selecting them as those which minimize the total variability and non-printability of the glasses frame, i.e., $NPS(\delta_{\vec{x}_i}) + V(\delta_{\vec{x}_i})$.
+This way we obtain the changes to apply to the glasses at this step $\Delta \delta_{\vec{x}}^{(j)}$ which we apply to each sample in the batch:

 We use a regularization parameter $\lambda$ to control the magnitude of pixel changes, to avoid too large steps in the optimization which could lead to sub-optimal adversarial samples.
 We report the full procedure in Algorithm~\ref{alg:generation}.

-It should be noted that we perform the optimization twice.
+We perform the optimization twice.
 After the random initialization, we first optimize the glasses using the adversary's centroid in feature space $x_c$ (Alg.~\ref{alg:generation} Line 4) as target.
-In fact, we want to make sure that at the beginning of the generation of poisoning samples the adversary wearing the glasses still maintains their original appearance, i.e., the glasses do not affect the location of the attacker's samples in feature space.
+In fact, we want to make sure that at the beginning of the generation of poisoning samples the adversaries wearing the glasses still maintain their original appearance, i.e., the glasses do not affect the location of the attacker's samples in feature space.
+After the first optimization has ended, we perform a second optimization where we further modify the glasses so that they now change the adversary appearance onto the victim one, i.e., the glasses shift the location of the attacker's samples in feature space towards the victim.
 Algorithm~\ref{alg:generation} returns a list of \textit{intermediate} glasses that correspond to the poisoning samples shown in Figure~\ref{fig:poisoning-example}.
 In the next section we use these samples to construct the poisoning attack.